 The Diagonal Lay

 One might assume that the best way to sleep is lengthwise, head and feet in line with the anchor points.
 While that might be comfortable for a short while, it puts the body at a weird angle and can be uncomfortable during a full night's sleep.
 The ideal way to sleep is to angle the body at a slight diagonal, with the feet slightly higher than the head.
 The goal is to keep the body as flat as possible, resulting in a secure, comfortable sleep.
 In addition, some models like the Warbonnet Blackbird and Hennessy Expedition Asym Zip are built asymmetrically to better accommodate this position.
 It's easier to achieve this diagonal angle in wider models, which is one of the reasons why roomier designs can be more comfortable.

 Because hammocks have you floating in the air above the ground, air naturally circulates underneath you.
 When it's hot and muggy outside this is a fantastic bonus, but when there's a slight chill in the air, not so much.
-It really doesn't have to be all that chilly - as soon as you reach more moderate temperatures, like 65-70°, you will notice a difference in the heat loss below you.
+It really doesn't have to be all that chilly either - as soon as you reach more moderate temperatures, like 65-70°, you will notice a difference in the heat loss below you.
 This is especially an issue with ultralight models.
-The ENO Sub7 and the Grand Trunk Nano 7 are fantastic for shedding weight from your camping setup, but be forewarned that you will feel even the most delicate of breezes.
+The Sea to Summit Ultralight, ENO Sub7, and Grand Trunk Nano 7 are fantastic for shedding weight from your camping setup, but be forewarned that you will feel even the most delicate of breezes.